abhi3700/My_Learning-Rust/README.md

 ## Concepts
 > “Ownership is Rust’s most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector.”

 > <u>Borrow Checker</u>: You can move the data itself and give up ownership in the process, create a copy of the data and pass that along, or pass a reference to the data and retain ownership, letting the recipient borrow it for a while.
 The most appropriate approach depends entirely on the situation.
+Try [this](./tuts/functions/borrow_checker.rs)
 > - Stack (fixed size like char, bool, int; less costly; quick to access by calling var like easy to copy the var) | Heap (variable size like string, list, class; more costly; access var or object via pointer)

 ### Basics